odennav/terraform-aws-vpc-kubespray/README.md

 Shell scripts used to automate deployment of kubernetes cluster to private EC2 instances with kubespray.

+Inventory list for ansible is dynamically build with `.tpl` template.

-EKS cluster not deployed due to financial costs.
+EKS cluster is best for production but not deployed due to financial costs.

 ## Requirements